Swordfish90/cheap-upscaling-triangulation/algorithms/cut2.md

 ### Edges with slope of one (45°)

-We can not look at the center square:
+We can look at the center square:

 ```
 A -- B